OpenVidu/openvidu-loadtest/aws/README.md

 `OpenViduVersion`: Which OpenVidu version you want to try.
 Default 2.6.0

-`KMSVersion`: Which KMS version you want to try: Default 6.8.1
+`KMSVersion`: Which KMS version you want to try.
+Set to nightly if you want to try the version which is being developing at the moment: Default 6.8.1

 `KeyName`: Your RSA key to access the instance through SSH.